 Face

 The finished exterior side of the siding.
-The face of siding that is exposed to the elements.
+The face of the siding is exposed to the elements.

 Starter Strip